kiyagak/Splunk-Portfolio/Notes-Intro-to-Splunk-eLearning.md

 ## Objective

-The goal is to list notes taken from the Intro to Splunk eLearning course:
+The goal is to:
-*   Exploring Splunk Web
+*   Explore Splunk Web
-*   Running searches
+*   Run searches
-*   Using commands
+*   Use search commands
-*   Creating reports
+*   Create reports
-*   Creating dashboards
+*   Create dashboards
-*   Understanding knowledge objects
+*   Understand knowledge objects

 ## What is Splunk?